jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 - See TDM falling clearly within fair use, but want to keep authors in control and in support, as well.
 	- e.g., using genAI to provide lay summaries of works.
 Some authors disagreed with machine-generated summaries (but many human-generated summaries face disagreement, too)
 ### Q1

-Scholarly arguments that train genAI with scholarly content is an ethical risk.
+There is scholarly debate around whether training genAI with scholarly content is an ethical risk.
 There is desire for opt-outs and concerns about bolstering already large corporate players in this space.
 How should we address these kinds of issues?
 - If our interest is to provide open and universal access, it is not our role to then say who can and should use these materials.
 However, regulation is key to ensure that
 	- Focusing on pro-worker and pro-human legislation
 		- [AI needs to be more ‘pro-worker.’
 These 5 policies can help](https://mitsloan.mit.edu/ideas-made-to-matter/ai-needs-to-be-more-pro-worker-these-5-policies-can-help)